The Technology Challenge

 A. The many judges see the directions for each task and use the following rubric to determine a score from 10 to 20 points.

-We ask judges to start every evaluation of each task at 15 points, using the scoring rubric shown directly below.
+Judges start every evaluation of each task at 15 points, using the scoring rubric shown directly below.
 Depending on what judges perceive to be important, the score goes up or down.
-Each of your team's 3 tasks is judged by 2 or more judges.
+Each of your team's 3 tasks is judged by 2-4 judges.
 The results are averaged in a spreadsheet; the average of the evaluations from all judges are "rounded up" to the nearest tenth of a point.
 In the event of ties, the quality of writing determines the winners.

 Approximately 10 or more judges evaluate your 4 files (Internet Search & 3 Tasks).
 While the rubric is subjective, the process of using averaged results from many judges tends to "even out" individual discrepancies.
-If there are ties at the 1/10th of a point accuracy for averaged scores, the top finishers are rechecked by 3 more judges for an evaluation of the quality of writing.
+If there are ties at the 1/10th of a point accuracy for averaged scores, the top finishers are rechecked for an evaluation of the quality of writing.

 Scoring rubric used to judge tasks.